jcubic/wayne/README.md

 * `delete`
 * `patch`

-each method accepts URL with markers inside curly brackets those markers will be available from **Request.params** object.
+each method accepts a URL with markers inside curly brackets those markers will be available from **Request.params** object.
-Request object is browser native object of a given request see [MDN for details](https://developer.mozilla.org/en-US/docs/Web/API/Request).
-The only change to the native API is that the object have property **params**.
+The request object is the browser native object of a given request see [MDN for details](https://developer.mozilla.org/en-US/docs/Web/API/Request).
+The only change to the native API is that the object has property **params**.

-Here are few most important Request properties:
+Here are a few most important Request properties:

 * `headers` - Headers object to get key/value pairs use `Object.fromEntires(req.headers.entries())`.
-* `method` - request method as string.
+* `method` - request method as a string.
 * `url` - string with full URL.
 * `referrer` - HTTP referer.
 * `arrayBuffer()` - Returns a promise that resolves with an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) representation of the request body.